DominicusBenacus/CarND-Advanced-Lane-Lines/writeup_template.md

 ![binary warped unmasked][image15]

-In my opinion it is the most significant influence on the project to very, very well binary images.
+In my opinion it is the most significant influence to the project result to calculate very, very well binary images.
 The pipeline for this challange video is secondary.
 Sanity checks are not necessary in this video like I figured out and show later in this writeUp with the submission video.

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-TO find out where the line pixels are I use the recommended mehtod slidingWindowMethod()in [234].Input arguments are the masked binary image shwon above and the leftx_base, rightx_base.
-For the base positions I applied a little sanity check to puffer an old bas value if the current frame is too bad.
+To find out where the line pixels are I use the recommended  slidingWindowMethod() method in [234].
+Input arguments are the masked binary image shown above and the leftx_base, rightx_base.
+For the base positions I applied a little sanity check to puffer an old base value if the current cycle frame is too bad.

 ```python
 if (abs(leftx_base - rightx_base) < 250) & (abs(leftx_base - rightx_base) > 160):